knuxify/fxtumblr/README.md

 ## Enabling thread rendering support

 Unfortunately, standard embeds are too limited to fully display an entire Tumblr thread.
-Thus, there's optional support for rendering threads using a headless version of Chrome/Chromium using the `pyppeteer` package.
+Thus, there's optional support for rendering threads using a headless browser of your choosing (Chromium, Firefox or WebKit) using the `playwright` package.

 In order to make use of it, set `renders_enable` in your config.
-A copy of Chrome should be downloaded automatically on first launch.
+Then, run `playwright install` to initialize Playwright.
+A copy of each of the browsers should be downloaded automatically on first launch.

 You will also have to download Tumblr's web fonts for the best experience - see fonts/README.md.
 You should also get a system font that has emoji suport (like Noto Emoji).